larva440/thebuggyos/README.md

 This project is intentionally minimal and not intended for practical use.
 It's a learning experiment to understand the behavior of specific CPU instructions.
 Enjoy exploring "The Buggy OS"!
 ```

-Replace the placeholders (`link-to-image.png`, `your-username`, etc.) with actual details relevant to your project.
-This README provides a simple overview of your minimalistic OS and how to get started with it.